anselm/sugarbase/README.md

 R1 Jan 2021

 SugarBase is a transparent javascript minimalist framework for building SPA (single page app) websites.
 No compilation phase is required, and I don't rely on the shadow dom, or a pre-parsing phase for html tags.
-This is designed to be programmer friendly, and it is not as designerly friendly as other frameworks.
+This is designed to be programmer friendly (but) it is not as designerly friendly as other frameworks).

 ## Examples

-This repository is organized as a series of separate standalone demos where arranged from very simple capabilities such as basic routing and pages to more opinionated approaches to supporting reactivity and observables in firebase to styling, css elements and mixing 2d and 3d elements together in a page layout.
+This repository is organized as a series of separate standalone demos where arranged from very simple capabilities such as basic elements, observability and routing to more opinionated approaches to supporting reactivity and observables in firebase to styling, css elements and mixing 2d and 3d elements together in a page layout.

 ## Comparisons to React, Svelte and others